 I am skilled in cartoon illustration, concept development, screenwriting, storyboarding, editing, compositing, producing, and directing.
-I am currently seeking entry-level employment in the animation industry.

 Mike Wytrykus is a cartoonist and animated filmmaker who has been writing & illustrating the online comic strip Grimstone since 2000.
 He is also a graduate of Columbia College Chicago where he studied animation production and directed the award winning animated short film Play Date about a little girl pursuing a little boy through imaginary worlds in a game of make-believe.